 Teaching methods: Lectures have an interactive nature and include theoretical frameworks, practical examples and case studies.

 Final exam

 Students need to provide essay type answers that synthesize theories and examples covered in the course and demonstrate critical and analytical abilities.
+Also, there is an optional written assignment.

 BUSINESS STRATEGY AND STRATEGIC MANAGEMENT